What is A/AS Level Physics?

-|Assessment||AS (Year 1)||A2 (Year 2)|
+|Assessment||AS (Year 1)||A Level (Year 2)|

 In common with all subjects at A Level there is a significant leap in the intellectual demands made on you and in the expectations of the staff teaching you.
 This is particularly true in Physics where the use of mathematics increases.
-You will succeed if you are prepared to work consistently and give your studies the time and energy they require.
+You will succeed if you are motivated to work consistently and give your studies the time and energy they require.

-Essential: approximately £35 for CD-ROM and textbooks
+Essential: approximately £35 anticipated for new textbook and CDROM

 Optional: £15 for trips and visits.